 Fertilizer: Feed every 2 weeks while plants are budding and blooming with high-phosphorus liquid fertilizer diluted to 1/4 strength.

-Propagation: Take 3 in (8 cm) stem tip cuttings in early summer.
-Or cut rhizome into pieces and pot separately.
-Achimenes rhizomes are small, so don't be afraid to crowd them a bit for a full, lush container.
+Divide rhizomes and pot them separately.
+Achimenes rhizomes look like tiny pinecones.
+Because they are small, so don't be afraid to crowd them a bit for a full, lush container.
 Plant rhizomes 2 in (5 cm) apart, covering them with 1 in (2.5 cm) potting mix.
 Keep potted rhizomes lightly moist and warm (around 70-75°F/21-24°C) until you see new growth, then resume normal care.
-Spring is a good time to divide rhizomes.
 Discard any rhizomes that are small or shriveled -- they're not worth repotting.